qaisjp/qs.lc/README.md

 It is completely safe to use.
 Enjoy!

-This software is licensed under the GPL
-Icon Designed by Takeru Yoshihara
+*This software is licensed under the GPL - Icon Designed by Takeru Yoshihara*